LeonTrestman/OpenUniversity/20465 System Programming Laboratory/README.md

 # OpenUniversity
-My exam solutions to the course "Laboratory in systems programming" 20465
+My exam solutions for the course System Programming Laboratory 20465